 In your career thus far, what has been your proudest moment?

 The proudest moment in my professional carrier has been becoming president of the American Venous Forum.
 Over the years of working with AVF—the most respected venous society in the world—I developed close friendships with many of the past presidents, but always looked up to them.
 To have my name listed next to these giants of the venous field is a true professional honour.

-What advice would you give to physicians and venous specialists who are at the beginning of their career?
+What advice would you give to physicians and venous specialists who are at the beginning of their careers?

 Remember that the only reason for your existence as a specialist is your ability to provide the best care for your patients.
 Pursuing other goals damages both you and the specialty that you choose.

 Outside of work, how do you most like to spend your time?